I tried NVIDIA Nemotron 3 Ultra

 Hello, I'm Morishige from Classmethod's Manufacturing Business Technology Department.

-The Nemotron 3 family from NVIDIA has been joined by the top-tier Ultra.
+The Nemotron 3 family from NVIDIA has gained its top-tier member, Ultra.
 At a size of 550B, it was released on June 4, 2026.

-Up until now, I've been working through the Nemotron series on DGX Spark, starting from the smallest models.
-I was able to run locally everything up to the 120B-class Super, including the small model I tried Japanese fine-tuning on, but the Ultra this time is simply on a different scale.
-Obviously, the weights alone won't fit in the DGX Spark's 128GB...
+Up until now, I've been working through the Nemotron series on DGX Spark, starting from the smaller models.
+I was able to run locally everything from the small model I tried Japanese fine-tuning on up to the 120B-class Super, but this time Ultra is a completely different scale.
+Naturally, even just the weights don't fit in the DGX Spark's 128GB...

-Nemotron 3 is published by NVIDIA itself as a free API, so even models you can't run locally can be accessed through a browser.
-In this article, I'll check what kind of environment Ultra requires, verify it using that free API, and finally organize "which model to use for what purpose," including Nano and Super.
+Nemotron 3 is publicly available through NVIDIA's own free API, so even models you can't run locally can be called through a browser.
+In this article, I'll confirm what kind of environment Ultra requires, verify it using that free API, and finally organize "which one to use and how" including Nano and Super.

 What kind of model is Nemotron 3 Ultra